openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   List quotas of all tenants who have non-default quota values.

 ``quota-show``
-  Show quotas of a given tenant.
+  Show quotas for a given tenant.

 ``quota-update``
   Define tenant's quotas not to use defaults.